Trip PlannerActive trip

 These indicators are only visible in your own dashboard — not on the shared trip page.

 Completing a day is your daily check-in.
-If you have the safety timer active and do not complete a day within your configured window, an overdue alert is sent to your emergency contacts.
+If you do not complete a day within your configured window, an overdue alert is sent to your emergency contacts.
 See Safety timer for details.

 Completing a day while time is still on the clock resets the full window — remaining hours are not carried over.
 Complete the day as soon as you reach camp to get the longest possible window for the next stage.